therootcompany/greenlock-express.js/README.md

 Listening on 0.0.0.0:443 for secure traffic
 ```

-If everything worked you can visit your site in your browser, and after a few seconds you'll see a "Hello World" message, and certificates will be saved in `greenlock.d/staging`.
+If everything worked you can visit your site in your browser, and after a few seconds you'll get a certificate warning and, after that, see a "Hello World" message.
+The debug (staging) certificates will be saved in `greenlock.d/staging`.
 Run again without `--staging` and you will get real certificates.

 ### Season to taste